Higher Semiadditive Algebraic K-Theory and Redshift

 \begin{thm} The restriction of $\CC^\cocart \in \CMonm[\Cat]$ along the right-way maps $\Spacesm \to \Span(\Spacesm)$ is $\CC^*$, and similarly along the wrong-way maps $(\Spacesm)^\op \to \Span(\Spacesm)$ is $\CC_!$. \end{thm}

-To prove this, we first note that not only each $q^*$ has a left adjoint $q_!$, but they also satisfy the Beck-Chevalley condition.
-This means that $\CC^*$ is in fact in $\Fun^{\BC}((\Spacesm)^\op,\Cat)$ (where $\Fun^{\BC}$ are functors such that each morphism is mapped to a right adjoint, such that the Beck-Chevalley condition is satisfied).
+To prove this, we first note that not only each $q^*$ has a left adjoint $q_!$, but they also satisfy the Beck--Chevalley condition.
+This means that $\CC^*$ is in fact in $\Fun^{\BC}((\Spacesm)^\op,\Cat)$ (where $\Fun^{\BC}$ are functors such that each morphism is mapped to a right adjoint, such that the Beck--Chevalley condition is satisfied).
 We will use Barwick's unfurling construction \cite[Definition 11.3]{Unfurling}.
 Barwick works in a more general context, allowing to prescribe only certain right- and wrong-way morphisms, but we shall not use this generality.
 After straightening, the unfurling construction for $(\Spacesm)^\op$ takes a functor $F \in \Fun^{\BC}((\Spacesm)^\op,\Cat)$, and produces a new functor $\unfurling(F) \in \Fun(\Span(\Spacesm)^\op,\Cat)$, and enjoys the following properties:

 \begin{thm}[{\cite[Proposition 11.6 and Theorem 12.2]{Unfurling}}] For any $F \in \Fun^{\BC}((\Spacesm)^\op,\Cat)$, the restriction of $\unfurling(F)$ along the right-way maps $\Spacesm \to \Span(\Spacesm)$ is $F$, and similarly along the wrong-way $(\Spacesm)^\op \to \Span(\Spacesm)$ is the functor sending the morphisms to the left adjoints. \end{thm}